jasongoossens/jasongoossens/README.md

 - HTML, CSS, and jQuery
 - MySQL

-### What I've made

-You'll find a few basic projects here, probably centered around food, working out, and other things that interest me, and where I'm using technology to automate the boring stuff, give me an edge, or just try something new...

-At the moment I'm hosting some of them on Firebase or Heroku, and some on a Rapsberry Pi here at home (which explains the fact that some projects have regular downtime - the Pi is probably just unplugged)

 ### Where you can see it all (with fancy styling)

 My portfolio page is [jasongoossens.be](https://jasongoossens.be).
 It has: